Best Beaches In South of Malta: Sandy Spots & Scenic Swim Areas (2026)

 Property price growth 2016-2023 (in %)

-Malta Property Prices 2025: Is The Cost Of Real Estate Still Going Up?
+Is The Cost Of Real Estate Still Going Up In 2026?

 Apartment prices particularly have surged.
 Data from Eurostat shows an 8.8% increase in the second quarter of 2024 compared to the previous year.
 Terraced houses and maisonettes saw more moderate growth of around 3.2% and 1.6%, respectively.